burnnat/grunt-sauce-driver/README.md

   Number of milliseconds to wait for the test page to load.
 Defaults to `10000`.

+* __mirrorTestFailure__ : Boolean _Optional_

+  When enabled, the grunt task will fail whenever any of the javascript tests fail.
+Otherwise, the task will fail only on WebDriver error (page load failure, test timeout, etc).
+Defaults to `true`.

+* __ignoreFailure__ : Boolean _Optional_

+  If enabled, specifies that the grunt task should always pass regardless of WebDriver errors or javascript test failures.
+(The task may still fail under certain catastrophic errors, however.)
+Defaults to `false`.

 #### SauceLabs Options ####

 * __username__ : String _Optional_